agrista/odoo-mis-builder/docs/usage.rst

 Styles
 ------
-Menu accessible here: `Accounting > Configuration > MIS Reporting > MIS Reports Style`
+Menu accessible here: `Accounting > Configuration > MIS Reports > MIS Reports Style`

 You can create multi-level styles which will be applied to the different lines of reporting: